NorthwaveSecurity/log4jcheck/README.md

 HOSTNAME = "log4jdnsreq.northwave.nl"
 ```

-You can now run the script using the following syntax:
+You can now run the script by providing a single URL using the `-u` parameter or a list of urls using the `-l` parameter:

 ```
-python3 nw_log4jcheck.py https://www.northwave.nl
+usage: nw_log4jcheck.py [-h] [-l LIST] [-u URL]

+usage: nw_log4jcheck.py [-h] [-l LIST] [-u URL] [-w WAIT] [-t TIMEOUT]

+optional arguments:
+  -h, --help            show this help message and exit -l LIST, --list LIST  A text file with a list of URLs to check (one url per line) -u URL, --url URL     URL to check (for example: http://yoururl.com) -w WAIT, --wait WAIT  Number of seconds to wait before checking DNS logs (default: 15) -t TIMEOUT, --timeout TIMEOUT
+                        HTTP timeout in seconds to use (default: 5)
 ```

 The last line of the output shows if the system was found to be vulnerable: